lenfree/stash-docker/README.md

-Role Name: atlassian-stash-container
+Role Name: stash-docker
 ========

-This role is to build atlassian-stash container, start and link with its data container.
+This role is to manage atlassian-stash Docker container.

 Requirements
 ------------

 To use ansible docker module, docker-py >= 0.3.0 is required.
+Stash, Nginx and data containers should be available from your repository/registry.

 Role Variables
 --------------